-She attended the Association of Biology Laboratory Educators national conference in June 2009.
-Warren has participated in a developmental biology workshop at the University of Maine and a Biology of the Brain teaching conference supported by the National Association of Biology Teachers.
+Sue attended the Association of Biology Laboratory Educators national conference and has participated in a developmental biology workshops for teachers sponsored by the University of Maine and the National Association of Biology Teachers.
+She was a member of Southeastern New England Marine Educators, the Association of Biology Laboratory Educators, Connecticut Science Teachers Association and the National Science Teachers Association.